BMDragon/TPCDriver/README.md

 This script will create a histogram plot of the number of photons that generated a signal at a silicon photomultiplier (SiPM) at a given time. ![ Example histogram of the time plots](./readme_images/time.png "Example histogram of the time plots")

-Input: Line 5 is the name of the folder where the data is saved.
-Line 6 is the number
+Input: Line 5 (variable ```folder```) is the name of the folder where the data is saved.
+Line 6 (variable ```numBins```) is the number of bins to have in the histogram plot.
+Line 7 (variable ```pltLimit```) is the max time in seconds to be plotted in the histogram.
+Also in line 27 (```hist, bins, patches = ax.hist(histArray, bins=numBins, color=('blue', 'red'), stacked=True)```), be sure to change the ```color``` keyword argument to have the same number of elements (specified colors) as the number of tracks in the dataset.

+Output: A histogram plot of the time of signal observation by the SiPMs.
+The y-axis is a logarithmic scale of photon counts.
+The x-axis is time in nanoseconds.
+The script will also print into the terminal two numbers: first, the number of photons observed by the SiPMs (and thus considered for the histogram); second, the total number of photons that were simulated in this dataset.

 #### 3. PlotPhoton